Applicants for the Post-Bac Internship Program Must:

 • A Personal Statement describing background, experience and reason for interest in the program (1,000 words or less)

-A completed electronic application form and supporting materials, including letters of recommendation, are reviewed on a rolling basis (ideally by February 1); however, you are encouraged to apply as early as possible to strengthen your chances of being selected.
+A completed electronic application form and supporting materials, including letters of recommendation, must be submitted by FEBRUARY 1, 2020.
+Applications open December 2019.
 The program typically accepts 2-3 participants.
-You will be asked to upload PDF files of your resume, personal statement, transcripts from all colleges attended, and a scanned copy of your medical insurance card, if currently insured.
+You will be asked to upload PDF files of your resume, personal statement, and transcripts from all colleges attended.
+Please note, funding has yet to be confirmed for the 2020 program.